ltw-webdev-shared/curriculum/performance-testing.md

       **[Video on enabling Issues on GitHub repos ➔](https://www.youtube.com/watch?v=vTULg-7xycs)**

-  - title: "Determine the accessibility scenarios"
+  - title: "Determine the performance budget"
     before: |
-      Referring to the [accessibility testing checklist](/topics/accessibility-testing-checklist/), we’ll figure out which tools and tests need to be run.
+      Referring to the [performance testing checklist](/topics/performance-testing-checklist/), we’ll figure out our baseline performance budget what tests to run.

-      *Different people will be assigned different accessibility testing tools to cover as much as possible.*
+      *Different people will be assigned different performance tests to cover as much as possible.*

   - title: "Write down the URL to your website"
     before: |